 - Less desirable chores have to be completed

 Some of the LESS desirable chores for my kids include picking up after the dog, vacuuming, and mopping.
 Learning how to pick up dog messes outside is a gross task (as is cleaning a toilet).
 But, those skills are essential for our household!
 My kids can be grossed out, they can complete other tasks first, but the bottom line is: they are part of this family and that is a task that they are fully capable of doing.
 Oh and sure, vacuuming or mopping takes a lot of time, but we need to share the time it takes to keep this warm and cozy home functional.
 End of story, right?!

-I created this chore chart using a magnetic whiteboard, magnetic clips, and snack size ziplock baggies.
+I created this chore chart using a magnetic whiteboard, magnetic clips, and snack size sealable plastic bag.
 The snack size baggies hold dollar bills perfectly.
 You could type up the chores or handwrite them on paper.
 Either way works!
 I have an extra baggie filled with other various chores that can be substituted as needed on the chart.

 Earn More with a Chore